 Traditionally, prescriptive analytics solutions have been built by experts, and in many cases, organizations prefer to build bespoke applications for very specific business needs.
 AIMMS provides a low-code platform that enables you to develop and deploy bespoke optimization applications for end-users, using a variety of mathematical programming types in the backend.
 On average, AIMMS customers are able to develop and deploy mathematical models 10-20 times faster.

 Over time, we also noticed a growing market for off-the-shelf solutions.
-This led us to launch applications like AIMMS Network Design and AIMMSIBP.
-The capability companies choose can be insourced, outsourced or a hybrid of both, depending on the team’s skillset and the problem at hand.
+This led us to launch applications like SC Navigator and AIMMSIBP.
+The capability companies choose can be insourced, outsourced, or a hybrid of both, depending on the team’s skillset and the problem at hand.

-There are many factors driving the adoption of these type of prescriptive analytics solutions.
+Many factors are driving the adoption of these types of prescriptive analytics solutions.

 One of the primary drivers for prescriptive analytics adoption is the sheer complexity of today’s supply chains.
 “Business users face millions of possible choices when taking action” and “supply chains have become more distributed, spanning functions, regions and extending to external trading partners.”
 As Noha Tohamy explains, this often makes it impossible for humans to identify the best course of action to meet their goals.

-Data availability, computing power and ease of deployment
+2. Data availability, computing power, and ease of deployment